novemberborn/novemberborn.net/content/skills-and-background.md

 # Skills & Background

 I've been working with the web professionally for over ten years.
-Initially a front-end engineer I'm now more interested in building products as a whole.
-I'm open to challenging projects, so feel free to <a data-email="bcd1ddced7fcd2d3cad9d1ded9ceded3ced292d2d9c8">contact me</a>.
+Initially a front-end engineer I'm now interested in backend systems, JavaScript tooling and product development.
+I'm open to challenging projects, perhaps you want to [work with me](/consulting)?

-*Please, no external recruiters.*

 I'm good at considering problems from multiple angles, including the non-technical ones.
 I frequently work at different levels of abstraction, e.g.